MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Label policy advanced settings are applied using the same logic, using the last policy setting.

-> [!NOTE]
-> In the current GA version, an exception exists for the [OutlookDefaultLabel](#set-a-different-default-label-for-outlook) advanced label policy setting, which enables you to set a different default label for Outlook.
->
-> If you have conflicts for the [OutlookDefaultLabel](#set-a-different-default-label-for-outlook) setting, the configuration is taken from the first policy setting, according to the policy order in the admin center.
->
-> This exception was removed as part of the [2.9.109.0](unifiedlabelingclient-version-release-history.md#version-291090) release.

 #### Available advanced settings for label policies

 Use the *AdvancedSettings* parameter with [New-LabelPolicy](/powershell/module/exchange/policy-and-compliance/new-labelpolicy) and [Set-LabelPolicy](/powershell/module/exchange/policy-and-compliance/set-labelpolicy).